Saiapatsu/xmlsip/README.md

 ## Notes

+xmlsip is poorly documented and not really intended to be used by anyone else.

-Closely following the standards is not one of xmlsip's goals.
+Closely following the standard is not one of xmlsip's goals.

 xmlsip throws errors when given badly-formed data.